Slick Rick: Incarceration and subsequent albums

-After performing on a Caribbean cruise ship in June 2002, Walters was arrested by the Immigration and Naturalization Service (INS) as he re-entered the United States through Florida.
+In June 2002, Walters was arrested by the Immigration and Naturalization Service (INS) as he re-entered the United States through Florida after performing on a Caribbean cruise ship.
 He was promptly told that he was being deported under a law allowing deportation of foreigners convicted of felonies.
-Rick was continuously refused bail, but after 17 months in prison he was released on November 7, 2003.
+Walters was refused bail for 17 months and was released on November 7, 2003.
 In October 2006, the Department of Homeland Security began a new attempt to deport Walters back to the United Kingdom, moving the case from the United States Court of Appeals for the Second Circuit based in New York to the more conservative Eleventh Circuit.
 The court is based in Atlanta, Georgia, but the trial was expected to proceed in Florida, where immigration agents originally arrested Walters.

-On May 23, 2008, New York Governor David Paterson granted Slick Rick a full and unconditional pardon on the attempted murder charges.
+On May 23, 2008, New York Governor David Paterson granted Walters a full and unconditional pardon on the attempted murder charges.
 The governor was pleased with his behavior since the attempted murders.
 Slick Rick volunteered his time to mentor kids about violence.

 Later career and life

-Walters married his wife Mandy Aragones in April 1997, four years after the couple met at a Manhattan nightclub.
+Walters married Mandy Aragones in April 1997, four years after the couple met at a Manhattan nightclub.
 The performer has two children from a previous relationship.
-He and his wife have donated about a dozen items from his collection to the Smithsonian National Museum of African American History and Culture.
+The couple have donated about a dozen items from Walters' collection to the Smithsonian National Museum of African American History and Culture.

-Slick Rick and the Soul Rebels Brass Band collaborated on June 21, 2012 in Washington, D.C. at the historic Howard Theatre which re-opened in April 2012.
+Walters and the Soul Rebels Brass Band collaborated on June 21, 2012, in Washington, D.C. at the historic Howard Theatre, which re-opened in April 2012.

-In addition, Rick was a Mixx Cares Humanitarian Award recipient.
+Walters received the Mixx Cares Humanitarian Award.

-On April 15, 2016, Rick was granted U.S. citizenship, remarking, "I am so proud of this moment—and so honored to finally become an American citizen."
-He will also retain his UK citizenship.
+On April 15, 2016, Walters was granted U.S. citizenship, remarking, "I am so proud of this moment—and so honored to finally become an American citizen."
+He retained his UK citizenship.

-On November 2, 2018, Rick released the single "Snakes of the World Today".
-In 2020, Rick featured on Westside Gunn's album Who Made the Sunshine.
+On November 2, 2018, Walters released the single "Snakes of the World Today".
+In 2020, Walters featured on Westside Gunn's album Who Made the Sunshine.
+In September 2023, it was announced that Walters was finishing up work on a new solo album, his first since Art of Storytelling.
+It was confirmed in May 2025 that the album, titled Victory, released through Idris Elba's 7Wallace record label and Mass Appeal Records.
+It was accompanied by a film to premiere at Tribeca Film Festival on June 7.
+On June 13, 2025, Victory, his first album in 26 years, released on streaming services, with features including Giggs and Nas.

 Honors

-On October 6, 2008, Rick was honored on the VH1 Hip Hop Honors show.
-In 2018 he was added to the Bronx Walk of Fame.
+On October 6, 2008, Walters was honored on the VH1 Hip Hop Honors show.
+In 2018, he was added to the Bronx Walk of Fame.